Ganeshredd/flaskApp/README.md

 # flaskApp

-It is a website building using html & css with pyrhon
+It is a website building using html & css with python